 It will be significant for understanding the possible reasons leading to the iCloud photos not syncing error before taking any further measures.

 We know that a great many methods can be used to repair such a issue of iCloud photos not uploading or syncing.
-We made a systematic and comprehensive comparison off all potential solutions then screen the top 7 ways to remove this issue.
+We made a systematic and comprehensive comparison off all potential solutions then screen the top 8 ways to get rid of this issue.

 Apple offers free iCloud storage for 5 GB.
 If you have synced too many photos and videos to iCloud already, the free iCloud storage may be run out, then the iCloud sync feature will be stopped.